nicklockwood/ShapeScript/docs/1.5.10/ios/paths.md

 ![Line](../../images/line.png)

 In the above example we used the `point` command, which accepts a [vector](literals.md#vectors-and-tuples) value.
-Paths can be 3-dimensional, so `point` can accept up to 3 coordinates, but most paths that you create in practice will be 2D (all points will have a Z value of 0).
+Paths can be three-dimensional, so `point` accepts up to three coordinates, but most paths that you create in practice will be 2D (all points will have a Z value of zero).

 Paths can be open or closed (meaning that the points form an unbroken loop).
-To create a closed path, the first and last point should have the same position.

-The following path has 4 points, but it actually describes a triangle rather than a quadrilateral, because the first and last points are the same:
+To create a closed path, the first and last point must have the same position.
+The following path has four points, but it actually describes a triangle rather than a quadrilateral, because the first and last points are the same:

 ```swift
 path {